-Midland Avenue Conveyances and RTF, Storage and Green Infrastructure (5/01/00-12/31/18 for \$131.9M - Ongoing)
+Midland Avenue Conveyances and RTF, Storage and Green Infrastructure (5/01/00-12/31/21 for \$131.9M - Ongoing)

-- This project was completely authorized in October 2016. - The following CSO's have been evaluated in a facilities plan to determine how best to abate their overflows: 060/077 (West Colvin) and 052 (Hunt and Elmhurst).
-The remaining active CSO's will be abated by using green infrastructure and implementing floatable control (where warranted).
-Green and grey infrastructure will be implemented where appropriate throughout the Midland sewer shed to reduce the volume of stormwater entering the combined sewer system.
+- This project was completely authorized in October 2016. - The Midland Ave Conveyances and CSO's have been evaluated to determine how best to abate their overflows.
+The remaining active CSO's will be abated by using grey and green infrastructure (where warranted).

-Clinton CSO Abatement and Green Infrastructure (5/1/04-12/31/18 for \$185.5M - Ongoing)
+Clinton CSO Abatement and Green Infrastructure (5/1/04-12/31/21 for \$185.5M - Ongoing)

 - This project was completely authorized in December 2013. - Construction of a new 6.5 million gallon storage facility in the Trolley Lot located near Armory Square has been completed.
 The facility collects all CSO discharges form the Clinton sewer shed with the exception of 027 (West Fayette), and 029 (Walton St.).
-The remaining CSO's were evaluated in a facilities plan to determine how best to abate their overflows.
-Green and grey infrastructure will be implemented where appropriate throughout the Clinton sewer shed to reduce the volume of storm water entering the combined sewer system.
+The remaining CSO's have been evaluated to determine how best to abate their overflows.
+The remaining active CSO's will be abated by using grey and green infrastructure (where warranted).